e1z0/UDBCDBT/README.md

 * mkisofs (brew install dvdrtools)

-**Currently only MacOS >=10.15 is supported as the host build system**
+**Windows as a build host is supported via WSL2 only**

 Clone this repository and build it!

 ```
 git clone https://github.com/e1z0/UDBCDBT.git
+make bootstrap     # Crafts the freedos bootable floppy image
-make               # will use grub boot loader
+make               # Makes iso with grub boot loader
-make isolinux      # will use syslinux boot loader
+make isolinux      # Makes iso with syslinux boot loader
-make freedos       # if you want to run CD on computers with 2mb of ram
+make freedos       # Makes iso with boot straight to freedos (if you want to run CD on computers with 2mb of ram)
 make test          # Will test live cd on qemu (without hdd).
 You must have qemu already installed on your system
 make testhdd       # Will test live cd on qemu (with hdd).
 You must have qemu already installed on your system
 ```